A High-Performance List Decoding Algorithm for Surface Codes with Erroneous Syndrome: Proposed method

-Finally, the LLR vector for the new virtual codeword is obtained by concatenating the $Z$- and $X$-marginal LLRs \footnote{ Note that the $Z-X$ order of the marginal LLRs is opposite to the $X-Z$ order of the parity-check matrix~\ref{eq: parity-check}.
-This is due to the alternating property of the symplectic inner product.} with the syndrome LLRs, i.e.,
+Finally, the LLR vector for the new virtual codeword is obtained by concatenating the $Z$- and $X$-marginal LLRs \footnote{The $Z$-$X$ order of the marginal LLRs is opposite to the $X$-$Z$ order of the parity-check matrix~\eqref{eq: parity-check-bin} due to the symplectic inner product's alternating property.} with the syndrome LLRs, i.e.,

 and the parity-check matrix is extended to include the syndrome, i.e.,